nforgeio/neonKUBE/Images/neon-vegomatic/README.md

 # Description

 This image is a catch-all for non-production tests and utilities.
-Most clusters will never deploy this.
+Most hives will never deploy this.

 See the **neon-vegomatic** project in the source code for more information.